onejun992/pengyuanjun.github.io/index.md

 not as exceptional qualities, but as essential conditions for sustaining trust
 within academic and organizational environments.

+An important formative experience occurred during my late adolescence.
+At the age of seventeen, I successfully achieved a substantial and sustained physical
+transformation, reducing my body weight from approximately 100 kilograms to 70 kilograms
+within a limited period, and maintaining regular physical training, healthy routines,
+and disciplined daily habits thereafter.
+This experience reinforced my understanding of
+long-term commitment, self-regulation, and consistency as foundational principles applicable
+not only to personal well-being, but also to academic research and professional life.

 In addition, my experience of more than two years as a trainee within the Korean
 entertainment industry has shaped my sensitivity to cultural production systems,
 aesthetic standards, and the operational dynamics of the creative industries.